Happiness (1998 film): Plot

+The film follows multiple loosely related narratives, each pertaining to the three Jordan sisters and those within their sphere of influence.

 Trish Maplewood, the eldest Jordan sister, is a housewife who lives an upper middle class life.
 She is married to psychiatrist Bill Maplewood and has three children.
-Trish is unaware of Bill's secret life: he is a pedophile who is obsessed with 11-year-old Johnny Grasso, a classmate of their son, Billy.
+Trish is unaware of Bill's secret life as a pedophile who is obsessed with 11-year-old Johnny Grasso, a classmate of their son, Billy.
 When Johnny comes to the Jordan house for a sleepover, Bill drugs and rapes him.
 Later, Bill learns that another boy, Ronald Farber, is home alone while his parents are away in Europe.
 Under the guise of attending a PTA meeting, Bill drives to the boy's house and rapes him as well.
 After Johnny is taken to the hospital and found to have been sexually abused, the police arrive at the Maplewood residence to question Bill and his wife.
 Bill mistakenly asks the officers if this is about Ronald Farber, even though the police only mentioned Johnny's name when they arrived, inadvertently implicating himself in an as-yet unknown crime.
 The next morning the family awakens to the words "serial rapist" and "pervert" spray painted on their house.
 After school, Billy questions his dad about the things being said at school, and Bill admits that he raped the boys, that he enjoyed it, and that he would do it again.
 When Billy asks if he would ever rape him, his father tearfully replies, "No. I'd jerk off instead."
 Trish packs her family into the car the next morning, leaving for her parents' condo in Florida.

 Helen Jordan, the middle sister, is a successful author who is adored and envied by everyone she knows.
 However, her charmed life leaves her ultimately unfulfilled, she despairs that no one wants her for herself, and that the praise regularly heaped upon her is undeserved.
 She is fascinated by an unknown man who makes obscene phone calls to her apartment and tries to seek out a relationship with him.
-She is disappointed, though, when she finds out the man is her neighbor Allen, to whom she is not attracted.
-Allen, who is coincidentally one of Bill's patients, sinks into depression as Helen's rejection ruins his fantasies, but he begins a relationship with Kristina, who lives in the same apartment block down the hall.
+The man, her neighbor Allen, routinely makes obscene phone calls threatening to sexually assault women for his own gratification, but proves unable to actually touch Helen when given the opportunity to make good on his promises.
+Allen, who is coincidentally one of Bill's patients, begins a friendship with Kristina, who lives in the same apartment block down the hall.
 While on a date, Kristina tells him that she killed the apartment doorman after he raped her.
-Although Kristina repeatedly insists she did not keep the remains of the doorman's genitals, Helen reveals that they were discovered by police less than six months later in Kristina's freezer.